Projects per year

 Biography

-Veronica Alfano is a Lecturer in the Discipline of Literature.
+Veronica Alfano is a Senior Lecturer in the Discipline of Literature.
 She specializes in Victorian poetry and poetics, with particular interests in lyric theory, gender and sexuality, memory, and media studies; she is happy to supervise projects in any of these areas, as well as in poetry and/or in nineteenth-century literature more generally conceived.

 Research interests

-In her first monograph, The Lyric in Victorian Memory: Poetic Remembering and Forgetting from Tennyson to Housman, Veronica theorizes the links among mnemonic form, cultural nostalgia, and memory as a theme in lyric verse.
+In her first monograph, The Lyric in Victorian Memory: Poetic Remembering and Forgetting from Tennyson to Housman (Palgrave), Veronica theorizes the links among mnemonic form, cultural nostalgia, and memory as a theme in lyric verse.
 She argues that lyric, an ideal vehicle for vague-yet-insistent recollection because of its concise repeatability, illuminates the Victorian era’s fascination with mourning and memorializing the past.
 Ultimately, Victorian poetry’s navigation between the longing for regressive atemporality and the reality of inevitable transience generates unstable forms of recollection that are shot through with impersonality and forgetfulness—and that embody the crisis of nineteenth-century amnesiac nostalgia.

 Education/Academic qualification